k1c/Feed-Forward-Neural-Networks/README.md

        - K-Means Clustering is used to determine the prototype vectors for the hidden RBF layer.

-       - TODO: use linear classifier in backprop to fix network accuracy
+       - TODO: use linear classifier in RBF backprop to fix network accuracy